jeremy21212121/covid-new-canada/README.md

 I took the latest population figures for Canada and the provinces from StatsCan, and corrected the figures from CBC's API to be per million in population.

 BC, Alberta and Ontario do not release numbers on certain days.
 A best-effort has been made to differentiate these days from legitamite 0-number days.
-Consecutive unreported days are averaged with the next reported day.
-This prevents deceptive spikes in the chart.
+Consecutive unreported days are averaged with the next reported day (see `averageNulls` function in `mixins/dataProcessing.js`).
+This prevents misleading spikes in the chart.

 # Use